renebaumann3000/gist_project/README.md

 ### Members Section:

 A dedicated "Members" section allows users to view a list of registered members.
 Member profiles are displayed with profile pictures and usernames.
+At this time, the GIST group uses an Excel sheet for sharing the contact data of the group members.
+The member section should be the better digital approach here.

 ### Security and Privacy: